hardik56-git/restaurant-web-app/README.md

 ## 👨‍💻 Developer

-### Hardik Kashyap
+### Hardik

-Frontend Developer • MERN Stack Developer • Japanese Language Learner (JLPT N3)
+Frontend Developer • MERN Stack Developer • Japanese Language Learner (JLPT N2)

 ⭐ If you like this project, don't forget to star the repository.